pjeanjean/sle2020-artifact/README.md

 The editor is now communicating with the microservices.
 For example, error markers are computed by a dedicated microservice and displayed back in the editor.
-If you click on the variable `node` in the block `connectivities`, you get the positions in the program referring to this symbol.
+If you click on the variable `nodes` in the block `connectivities`, you get the positions in the program referring to this symbol.
 By doing a right-click and selecting `Rename symbol` you can rename it.
 You can also go back to the variable declaration if you do a right-click on a symbol and select `Go to definition`.
 All these services are provided by the deployed microservices.